hluska/hluska.github.io/_posts/2015-9-15-Welcome-back.md

 ---
 layout: post
 title: Welcome back!
+desc: As Vanilla Ice so aptly said, "I'm back and I'm ringing the bell.
+A-rockin' on the mic while the fly girls yell."
+Thank you Vanilla Ice.
 ---

 Welcome to a new, relaunched version of hluska.ca.
 I will be using this site to: